 Diverse interests draw us into Regional Planning, but we share the quest for knowledge that creates better places—better neighborhoods, communities, cities, and regions.
 Most of us fit under one or more of the program’s historical research umbrellas: environment and land use, community development, and regional development.
 Our research modes and theoretical frameworks vary.
 For example, some of us use theories from economics and the latest spatial econometric techniques, while others use recent advances in social network theory and ethnographic research methods.
 We learn from our diversity, cross disciplinary boundaries together, and help each other do more profound research.
-Recent dissertation titles illustrate the intellectual breadth and multi-disciplinary strength of Regional Planning at Illinois.
+Recent dissertation titles and job placement of our graduates illustrate the intellectual breadth and multi-disciplinary strength of Regional Planning at Illinois.

 Doctoral students work very closely with their advisors and other faculty members.
 The Ph.D.
 Program Director provides administrative oversight and intellectual leadership.
 With questions about program policies and procedures, please contact: